Property Title Search

 - The Por Tor Bor 5, Bai Jong (NS-2), and Sor Kor 1 (SK-1)

-Used to establish a claim to land.
+Used to establish a claim to the land.
 Land ownership which is only evidenced by one of these documents cannot be leased or sold.
-But as the claim matures, the Land Department may eventually grant a real title to land based on these claim certificates.
+But as the claim matures, the Land Department may eventually grant a real title to land-based on these claim certificates.

 - Nor Sor Sam (NS-3), Nor Sor Sam Gor (NS-3K), and Chanote (NS-4)

 A higher class of documents used for land claims that have at least been 'partially or fully documented' by the Land title office.
 Parcels represented by these title documents can be mortgaged, leased, and sold.
 The deed with the highest credibility is the Chanote.

 Nor Sor 3 is a title deed which shows a person’s right to possess a specific plot of land, however, the boundaries must still be confirmed with the neighboring plots.
 The holder of this title has the legal right to possess and use the land.
 This right is recognized by law and can be used as evidence in any dispute.

 Nor Sor 3 Gor has the same legal effect as the Nor Sor 3, however, the former’s boundaries are defined and accurately surveyed.
 This type of title allows the holder of the right to subdivide the land into smaller plots.

 The Chanote is a certificate of real ownership of the land.
 Lands having a Chanote are accurately surveyed and marked by numbered posts.
 The holder of a Chanote grants full ownership and title to the land and the owner can use and dispose the land without restrictions.

 Buying a condominium is the easiest way for a foreigner to buy real property in Thailand.